 There are potentially massive changes coming to medicine and how we regard aging and treat age-related diseases in the next few decades.
 With these changes comes the potential for people to live longer and healthier lives thanks to the development of new therapies that directly target the various aging processes in order to delay, prevent, or even reverse age-related diseases.

 However, the realization that these changes are coming, perhaps even in our lifetime, raises a number of concerns and objections to the suggestion of increasing healthy human lifespan.
-Some of these concerns are perfectly understandable but others are sometimes based on logical fallacies -that is, the argument contains logically invalid reasoning.
+Some of these concerns are perfectly understandable but are often based on logical fallacies -that is, the argument contains logically invalid reasoning.

 While increased human longevity will almost certainly bring challenges with it; however, overcoming challenges and adapting is something that we, as a species, are very good at.
 We have addressed some of the more common concerns below.